Post COVID-19 brain-related symptoms may be common, study indicates

 Dr. Joanna Hellmuth

-"People aren't being legitimized, and they're very real neurologic disturbances they're having after COVID," said USCF neurologist, Dr. Joanna Hellmuth.
+"People aren't being legitimized, and they're very real neurologic disturbances they're having after COVID," said UCSF neurologist, Dr. Joanna Hellmuth.

 She says the "disturbances" mirror symptoms from other viruses.
 "If I didn't know in advance if one of my patients had HIV or COVID, I wouldn't be able to tell you the difference between the two it's so similar."